Local Weather

 Obituaries

-Mrs. Catherine De Wit, age 92, of Hull, passed away on Saturday, January 21, 2017, at Sioux Center Health.
-Arrangements are …

-Virginia Knock, age 93 of Melvin, IA, passed away at Prairie View Nursing Home in Sanborn on Friday, January 20, …

-Carolyn M. Stratman age 74 of George, IA died Wednesday, January 18, 2017 at Amara Hospice in Edinburg, TX.
+Anna Boyer, age 89 of Sibley, died Wednesday, January 25, 2017 at the Country View Manor in Sibley, IA.

+Merril Anthony Van Riesen, age 74, of Paramount, California, formerly of Sheldon, Iowa, passed away Friday, January 20 at St. …

-Mr. Frederick Reekers, age 85, of Hospers, passed away on Wednesday, January 18, 2016, at the Mercy Medical Center in …
+Nicholas Meyer, age 74, of Sibley, Iowa, passed away on Monday, January 23, 2017 at the Osceola Community Hospital in …

 Police Blotter